Clouded Leopard Armored Vehicle: CM33

 Base variant, with 40 mm grenade launcher and 7.62mm machine gun mounted in a remote weapon station.
 In service as of 2014.
-A total of 378 CM-32 and CM-33 have been produced.
+A total of 378 CM32 and CM33 have been produced.

-CM-34
+CM34

 Four prototype vehicles passed primary pre-mass production testing in October 2014.

-The CM-34 participated, alongside the CM-32, in the 35th annual Han Kuang Exercise armed with a Mk44 Bushmaster II.
-The Taiwanese military expects to produce 284 CM-34s.
+The CM34 participated, alongside the CM32, in the 35th annual Han Kuang Exercise armed with a Mk44 Bushmaster II.
+The Taiwanese military expects to produce 284 CM34s.
 It is in service as of 2019.
 In August 2020, 21 more vehicles were ordered for the Taiwanese military police.

-Taiwanese ceramics manufacturer HCG (和成欣業) will supply the vehicle's ceramic external armour.
+Taiwanese ceramics manufacturer HCG (和成欣業) will supply the vehicle's ceramic external armor.

 Cloud Leopard II M2 prototype

-Taiwan’s Ministry of National Defense (MND) exhibited a prototype of the next-generation 8×8 Cloud Leopard II armoured vehicle development in public for the first time at the 2019 Taipei Aerospace & Defense Technology Exhibition.
+Taiwan's Ministry of National Defense (MND) exhibited a prototype of the next-generation 8×8 Cloud Leopard II armored vehicle development in public for the first time at the 2019 Taipei Aerospace & Defense Technology Exhibition.

 It is expected that the prototype will be able to configurate into a mortar carrier platform, a self-propelled howitzer and a fire support platform with a 105 mm gun, similar to U.S Army's M1128 mobile gun system.